 What are supported internships?

-We offer supported internships for young people who want to work in a competitive employment.
-The unpaid supported internships form part of the intern’s education and equips young people with special educational needs and disabilities with the skills needed for adulthood and employment.
+We offer supported internships for young people who want to work in competitive employment.
+The unpaid supported internships form part of the intern’s education and equip autistic young people with the skills needed for adulthood and employment.

 The programme takes place in a business setting.
 Learners are totally immersed in the workplace, learning through continuous feedback, and gaining real employability and competitive work skills.